 Additional Aftercare Components

 There are a variety of aftercare components that are helpful to know.
 Each aftercare program will be created before the patient’s discharge.
 Aftercare can mean transitioning into a lower level of care or it can mean attending weekly recovery meetings.
-In either case, we will be here to support you from day one at our recovery center in North Jersey.
+In either case, we will be here to support you from day one at our recovery center in New Jersey.

 Many aftercare plans will include: